First Contact™ cleaning polymer for precision optics

 For smaller surfaces up to 100 mm diameter, First Contact™ solution is recommended.
 For larger surfaces the spray is more convenient.

 To clean sensors, nanostructures and other electrostatically sensitive components, the ESD-free First Contact™ is the product of choice.

 The new DTC formula polymer was specifically developed to clean and protect optics made of diamond turned copper, nickel, brass, aluminum alloys, and any other alloy containing copper.

-New: To safely clean plastics optics, like Zeonex, acrylics, polystyrene, and some polycarbonates, the new Plastics-Formula was developed.
+To safely clean plastics optics, like Zeonex, acrylics, polystyrene, and some polycarbonates, the Plastics-Formula is available.

 Accessories for First Contact™

 For optimum handling of the various polymer versions, we recommend using the brushes and spray bottles for applying the liquid polymer.
 For safe and easy removal of the cured polymer film use the most suitable lifting technique described in the polymer film lifting document.
 Suitable peel tabs, chemical resistant nylon mesh, PEEK Mesh and helpful unwaxed dental floss you will find on the price list.